A Book Review of The Beauty of Your Face by Sahar Mustafah

 Amazon link to the book here.
 This is not a sponsored post.

-About the Author: Sahar Aslam studied life sciences at the University of Warwick and currently works in healthcare.
-She is an avid reader and writes varied book reviews.
-An advocate of diversification in literature, she focuses on amplifying the voices of authors who are reclaiming the Muslim narrative in contemporary fiction.
+About the Author: Sahar is an avid reader and writes varied book reviews.
+An advocate of diversification in literature, she focuses on amplifying the voices of authors who are reclaiming the Muslim narrative in literature.
 You can find her reviews on Instagram (instagram.com/bookifiction) and Goodreads (goodreads.com/sahar96).